-RAUC also stores the point in time of installing the image to the slot in installed.timestamp as well as the number of updates so far in installed.count.
+RAUC also stores information about the installation run during which the slot was updated: In installed. transaction the installation transaction ID is noted, while installed.timestamp notes the time when the slot's installation was finished and installed.count reflects the number of updates the slot received so far.
 Additionally RAUC tracks the point in time when a bootable slot is activated in activated.timestamp and the number of activations in activated.count, see section Manually Switch to a Different Slot.
 Comparing both timestamps is useful to decide if an installed slot has ever been activated or if its activation is still pending.